ncredinburgh/JavaForSmallTeams/tests/900_testing_FAQS.md

 ### What's the Difference Between Errors and Failures?

 You should try to design your tests to produce **failures** when the code is logically wrong.
-You tests should only produce errors when something unexpected has happened.
+Your tests should only produce errors when something unexpected has happened.

 ### How Should I Test for Expected Exceptions?